MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-9/index.md

 ![Final output board PCB layout](output-pcb.webp)

-Even though the power track is wide, there is an issue in that the ground is not equally so uniformly in all places.
+Even though the power track is wide, there is an issue in that the ground is not equally uniform in terms of width in all places.
 This is hopefully alleviated by the fact that the entire copper area is ground and there are thus many places to go and lots of surface area for heat to dissipate but the ground connections should also at least add up to being sufficiently wide too.
-Not a problem for this board but for future ones that actually draw significantly more current.
-If I would also use "only" 100 NeoPixels, the thickness required would already drop to 1.5mm which is a lot more manageable and if I don't run them at maximum brightness, it will decrease a lot more.
+Not a problem for this board but for future ones that actually draw significantly more current this has to be considered.
+Also, if I would "only" use 100 NeoPixels, the thickness required would already drop to 1.5mm which is a lot more manageable and if I don't run them at maximum brightness, it will quickly decrease a lot more.

+All the `.grb` files and KiCad project files can be found from the repository [here](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/tree/main/content/post/week-9/program_leds/xiao_esp32c3) under [`content/post/week-9/program_leds/xiao_esp32c3`](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/tree/main/content/post/week-9/program_leds/xiao_esp32c3).

 ## Milling and soldering